gvwilson/sensibleadventures/bookster/new.md

 alive as they sometimes did in stories---but Erileine heard her as clearly as if she were standing a stride away.

 She swallowed dryly.
 "I'm Erileine, *sra*.
-Erileine Saedie é Laeuc, of Starboard Town, on Avaunt.
+Erileine Saedanne é Laeuc, of Starboard Town, on Avaunt.
 I'm Bookster Razi's apprentice."

 Somehow, the portrait frowned without any part of it moving.
 "Where is he?
 Why not does he speak with myself himself?"
 The candle flame